Visual Informative Part Attention Framework for Transformer-based Referring Image Segmentation

 Abstract

 Referring Image Segmentation (RIS) aims to segment a target object described by a natural language expression.
-Existing methods typically adopt a Transformer-based decoder, where language-based tokens serve as a key-value set (i.e., an information provider) to assign attention to target regions for the vision query features.
-However, these frameworks guided by language-based tokens have an inherent limitation in that language information is insufficient to guide the network's attention towards fine-grained target regions, even with advanced language models.
-To address this issue, we propose a novel Visual Informative Part Attention (VIPA) framework that leverages visual expression, generated from the informative parts of visual contexts, as a key-value set in the decoder for Transformer-based referring image segmentation.
-The visual expression effectively provides the structural and semantic visual information to the network.
+Existing methods have evolved by leveraging the vision information into the language tokens.
+To more effectively exploit visual contexts for fine-grained segmentation, we propose a novel Visual Informative Part Attention (VIPA) framework for referring image segmentation.
+VIPA leverages the informative parts of visual contexts, called a visual expression, which can effectively provide the structural and semantic visual target information to the network.
 We also design a visual expression generator (VEG) module, which retrieves informative visual tokens via local-global linguistic context cues and refines the retrieved tokens for reducing noise information and sharing informative visual attributes.
-This module allows visual expression to consider comprehensive contexts and capture semantic visual contexts of informative regions.
+This module allows the visual expression to consider comprehensive contexts and capture semantic visual contexts of informative regions.
 In this way, our framework enables the network's attention to robustly align with the fine-grained regions of interest.
 Extensive experiments and visual analysis demonstrate the effectiveness of our approach.
 Our VIPA outperforms the existing state-of-the-art methods on four public RIS benchmarks.

 🔥 Highlights

-1. We propose a novel Visual Informative Part Attention (VIPA) framework for Transformer-based referring image segmentation, which leverages the informative parts of visual contexts (i.e., visual expression) as a key-value set in the transformer decoder.
-The visual expression robustly leads the network’s attention to the region of interest.
-Our approach is the first to explore the potential of visual expression in the attention mechanism of referring image segmentation.
+1. We propose a novel Visual Informative Part Attention (VIPA) framework for referring image segmentation, which leverages the informative parts of visual contexts as a key-value set for the vision query features in the Transformer-based segmentation decoder.
+Our approach is the first to explore the potential of visual expression in the attention mechanism of the referring segmentation.

-3. Our method consistently shows strong performance and surpasses the state-of-the-art methods on four public RIS benchmarks.
-The visual analysis of attention results clearly demonstrates the effectiveness of our framework for Transformer-based referring image segmentation.
+3. Our method consistently shows strong performance on four public RIS benchmarks.
+The visual analysis of attention results clearly demonstrates the effectiveness of our framework for referring image segmentation.

 Overview Framework